nodepa/seedlingo/docs/content/content-spec.md

 "wordsExercisedCount": "8"
 ```

-`wordsExercisedCount` is the number of unique words referenced in the lesson as
+`wordsExercisedCount` is the number of unique words referenced in the unit as
 valid correct options through exercises, i.e. words that are being exercised in
-this lesson.
+this unit.
 Words that are provided as incorrect alternatives should be
 excluded from this count.

 ### exercises